godotengine/godot-docs/classes/class_displayserver.rst

 |void| **window_set_hdr_output_reference_luminance**\ (\ reference_luminance\: :ref:`float<class_float>`, window_id\: :ref:`int<class_int>` = 0\ ) :ref:`🔗<class_DisplayServer_method_window_set_hdr_output_reference_luminance>`

 Sets the reference white luminance in nits (cd/m²) for HDR output by the window specified by ``window_id``.
 If ``reference_luminance`` is negative, the window automatically adjusts to the brightness set by the operating system.
 By default, this luminance is set to ``-1.0`` for every window.
 Typically this property should be left at this default value, but may optionally be exposed as an "HDR Brightness" in-game setting to allow the player to adjust the brightness of their game, independently of their device settings.
 See also :ref:`window_get_hdr_output_current_reference_luminance()<class_DisplayServer_method_window_get_hdr_output_current_reference_luminance>` and :ref:`window_get_hdr_output_reference_luminance()<class_DisplayServer_method_window_get_hdr_output_reference_luminance>`.

+\ **Note:** This method is only implemented on Windows.
+Other platforms will always use the reference luminance that is reported by the operating system.

 .. rst-class:: classref-item-separator